-Join us on June 3, for the Founders Gala during which Mr. Frank M. Henry, Chairman Emeritus of Martz Group, will be honored with the prestigious President's Medal.
-Sponsorship and advertising opportunities and ticket information are now available.
-For more information, please click here or contact Jennifer Ciarimboli at (570)408-4953 or Jennifer.email@example.com.
+The Founders Gala 2017 has sold out!
+Mr. Frank M. Henry, Chairman Emeritus of Martz Group, will be honored with the prestigious President's Medal at the event.
+For more information, please contact Jennifer Ciarimboli at (570)408-4953 or Jennifer.email@example.com.

 Homecoming 2017 will be held October 6-8 and it's less than 6 months away!
 Reunion groups include classes ending in 2s & 7s.
 We'll have a variety of academic reunions, as well.
 View additional Homecoming details, such as hotel information by clicking here.

 As we approach the end of our fiscal year, we are reminded how important alumni support is to Wilkes.
 Whether your gift is designated to scholarships, mentoring programs, student activities, or other areas, the Wilkes experience is special and unique, thanks to our donors.
 Make your gift before May 31 and receive a Wilkes alumni t-shirt (pictured below).

 Take the Colonel on Vacation!

 For the past several years, the Colonel has traveled the world with alumni, visiting places both near and far.
 He went west with psychology professor, Dr. Robert Bohlander to the Grand Canyon & Zion National Park; experienced New Orleans with Leslie Jenkins '65; fished with Rich Ogin '71; and posed for a quick pic in Alaska with Kristin Hake Klemish '04 & Ryan Klemish '04.
 If you would like to bring the Colonel on your vacation, contact the alumni office at firstname.lastname@example.org

 or (570)408-7787 and we’ll send him to you.
 We’ll share your photos on our Facebook page